 Creating an office seating arrangement that your employees will love takes time and planning.
 Let’s take a look at some of the best practices for setting up a successful hot desking policy:

+a.
 Invest in a desk booking solution

 Before you implement a hot desking policy, ensure you have a desk booking solution set up and running.
 By having an easy-to-use desk reservation system, your employees will be able to book their desk ahead of time, get visibility into where their co-workers are sitting, and know exactly where to go when they arrive in the office each day.

+b.
 Set up your floor plan

 It’s a good idea to show the different workspace options available to employees.
 This includes quiet areas, collaboration spaces, and desk booths that they can choose from.